ThomasAuriel/HTML-Handbook/README.md

 The structure of the handbook is contained in a json file called ‘content.json’ and in the same folder that the handbook.
 This file can be handled by hand, but I recommend to use the jar file associated to the project.
 It is easier to use.

+## Tips
+Use only ASCII characters in the folder and file names (no special characters).
+Otherwise, the handbook could be loaded incorectly.
+Do the same for IDs.

+If the title of the handbook appears it mean that it is loaded correctly (regardly scripts).
+Indeed, it is the last element to be display.
+So if the first page is blank, something goes wrong in the loading process.

 ## Issues

-    —The MathJax library is unnecessary to large.
+The MathJax library is unnecessary to large.
 Must be reduced. **If you do need MathJax you can remove it and remove associated code in the Note.html file.**